Risk stratification in glaucoma

 Finding a solution

-Along with colleagues, Moorfields consultant Dr Hari Jayaram aims to validate the “Glauc-Strat 4” glaucoma risk stratification tool.
-This system was developed by UK and international specialists but has yet to be validated.
-This project will take advantage of available data from the Laser in Glaucoma and Ocular Hypertension (LiGHT) trial by using six years of comprehensive clinical follow up-data from 700 patients with glaucoma.
+The project took advantage of available data from the Laser in Glaucoma and Ocular Hypertension (LiGHT) trial by using six years of comprehensive clinical follow up-data from 700 patients with glaucoma.

-Specifically, the project aims to:
+Specifically, the project aimed to:

 - compare “Glauc-Strat 4” stratification using baseline data to actual clinical outcomes after six years of follow-up